mlchrln2/SMASH-HASH/README.md

 Smash-Hash: Image Recommendation Network
 ================================================
-Image Recommendation Network that captions images and then recommends similar images with similar captions to the user.
+A two part network that first captions an image and then uses the caption embedding to recommend similar images on a graph.
 This project is still in development and needs minor improvements to the captioning network and reformulation of the Graphical Convolution Network.

 Dependencies:
 ------------